hsu26zq/C-Platformer/README.md

 # c-game, A Game Written in C Language

-This is the final project of the course "Introduction to programming" at CCU COMM.
+This is the final project of the course 'Introduction to programming' at CCU COMM.

 Completion Date: *2021-05*